Baggage Basics for Checked

 - Check the airline luggage tags - At check in, make sure that tags that the gate agent attaches to each piece of checked luggage matches your baggage claim tickets.
 Also, ensure that you and your bag are going to the same destination airport.

 - Put valuables and critical items in your carry-on bags - Cash, financial documents, jewelry, cameras, cell phones, portable electronic devices, and other valuables should be kept on your person or in your carry-on bags.
 Other kinds of critical or difficult to replace items that should be in your carry-ons include things like prescription drugs, other medical items, eyeglasses, keys, passports, travel vouchers, business papers, manuscripts, heirlooms, or favorite toys.
-While the airline may compensate you for the loss of some items, they will not compensate you for the loss of some kinds of valuables such as money, Tungsten wedding bands, and jewelry.
+While the airline may compensate you for the loss of some items, they will not compensate you for the loss of some kinds of valuables such as money and jewelry.

 - Keep fragile items out of checked luggage - Such items should be in your carry-on bags.
 Even a properly packed fragile item may be at risk in your checked luggage if that item has to be unwrapped in order to be inspected.